Flower chafer

 Flower chafers are a group of scarab beetles comprising the subfamily Cetoniinae.
-Many species are diurnal and visit flowers for pollen and nectar, or to browse on the petals.
+Many species are diurnal and visit flowers for pollen and nectar or to browse on the petals.
 Some species also feed on fruit.
-The group is also called fruit and flower chafers, flower beetles and flower scarabs.
-There are around 4,000 species, many of them still undescribed.
+The group is also called fruit and flower chafers, flower beetles, and flower scarabs.
+Around 4,000 species are known, but many of them are still undescribed.

-Ten tribes are presently recognized: Cetoniini, Cremastocheilini, Diplognathini, Goliathini, Gymnetini, Phaedimini, Schizorhinini, Stenotarsiini, Taenioderini, and Xiphoscelidini.
-The former tribes Trichiini and Valgini were elevated in rank to subfamily.
-The tribe Gymnetini is the biggest of the American tribes, and Goliathini contains the largest species, and is mainly found in the rainforest regions of Africa.
+Ten tribes currently are recognized: Cetoniini, Cremastocheilini, Diplognathini, Goliathini, Gymnetini, Phaedimini, Schizorhinini, Stenotarsiini, Taenioderini, and Xiphoscelidini.
+The tribes Trichiini and Valgini have been elevated in rank to subfamily, but later research re-included them in Cetoniinae.
+The tribe Gymnetini has the most species of the American tribes, and Goliathini contains the largest species and is mainly found in the rainforest regions of Africa.

 Description

 Adult flower chafers are usually brightly coloured beetles, often metallic, and somewhat flattened in shape.
-The insertions of the antennae are visible from above, while the mandibles and labrum are hidden by the clypeus.
-The elytra lack a narrow membranous margin and are truncate to expose the pygidium.
+The insertions of the antennae are visible from above, while the mandibles and labra are hidden by the clypeus.
+The elytra lack a narrow, membranous margin and are truncated to expose the pygidium.
 The abdominal spiracles are diverging so that several lie on the abdominal sternites with at least one exposed.
 The fore coxae are conical and produced ventrally, while the mid coxae are transverse or only slightly oblique.
 The mesothoracic epimera is visible from above.
 The tarsi are each equipped with a pair of simple (not forked) tarsal claws of subequal size.

-A feature possessed by adults of many flower chafers, especially Cetoniini, is lateral emargination of the elytra.
+A feature possessed by adults of many flower chafers, especially the Cetoniini, is lateral emmargination of the elytra.

 Larvae are stout-bodied and very hairy with short legs.
 The head is partly covered by the prothorax.
-Each antenna has the apical segment as wide as the penultimate segment.
+Each antenna has its apical segment as wide as the penultimate segment.
 The galea and lacinia are used to form a mala.
 The anal cleft is transverse.
 The mandible has a ventral stridulating area.
 The labrum is symmetrical with a deeply pigmented notch on each side of the midline.